nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.5 Deleting all patients: `clear`

-Deletes all patient entries from the patient database.
+You can clear all patient entries from the patient database.

 Format: `clear`